VoiNetwork/voi-swarm/README.md

 - [ ] Add apprise / alarming on scaling events in docker-compose.yml
 - [ ] Add participation key rotation
 - [ ] Add mechanism for updating scripts and compose files (and swarm) on top of existing installation
+- [ ] Adds script for participation key